Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 * change detection is triggered manually
 * an observable linked to the template via the async pipe emits a new value

-Let's take a closer look at these type of events.
+Let's take a closer look at these types of events.

 #### Input Reference Changes

 In the default change detection strategy, Angular will run the change detector any time `@Input()` data is changed or modified.
-Using the `OnPush` strategy, change detector is only triggered if a **new reference** is passed as `@Input()` value.
+Using the `OnPush` strategy, the change detector is only triggered if a **new reference** is passed as `@Input()` value.

 Primitive types like numbers, string, booleans, null and undefined are passed by value.
-Object and arrays are also passed by value but modifying object properties or array entries does not create a new reference and therefore does not trigger change detection on a `OnPush` component.
+Object and arrays are also passed by value but modifying object properties or array entries does not create a new reference and therefore does not trigger change detection on an `OnPush` component.
 To trigger the change detector you need to pass a new object or array reference instead.

 You can test this behavior using the [simple demo][demo-simple]:

 1. Modify the age of the `HeroCardComponent` with `ChangeDetectionStrategy.Default`
-2. Verify that the `HeroCardOnPushComponent` with `ChangeDetectionStrategy.OnPush` does not reflect the changed age (visualized by red border around the components)
+2. Verify that the `HeroCardOnPushComponent` with `ChangeDetectionStrategy.OnPush` does not reflect the changed age (visualized by a red border around the components)
 3. Click on "Create new object reference" in "Modify Heroes" panel
 4. Verify that the `HeroCardOnPushComponent` with `ChangeDetectionStrategy.OnPush` gets checked by change detection